The article was initially published at cchacin.github.io

 In this example,

-ClassA is calculating 10% of the value, and in order to calculate that value, it's reusing the functionality exposed by
+ClassA is calculating 10% of the value, and calculating that value, it's reusing the functionality exposed by

 And it can be used like this: